 Pliers - Used for bending wires on components to fit into circuit board.
 These MUST be small - not the ones you use for plumbing!
 The range of pliers available is vast - I suggest the 'Miniature Long Nose Pliers' (code RL84F) or similar.

 Screwdrivers - Needed for some kits, not for others.
 A small straight type (code RM00A) and Medium cross - point type (code RM14Q) are most useful.
 You might well already have some suitable ones, so check what you need before buying

 Soldering iron stand - Stops you burning yourself, the lead or the table when the iron is not in use!
 Also has a sponge to clean the iron. (code FR20W)

 Desoldering tool - Useful when you need to remove a solder joint for whatever reason.
 They work by sucking the molten solder into the pump, away from the joint. (code FR26D)

 Wooden board - If you don't have a workbench, use an old piece of shelving or similar to protect your table.
 If you don't have a board, buy a piece of chipboard or conti - board.

 Test equipment - The only item of test equipment that's worth considering at this stage is a multimeter.
 A basic kit shouldn't require you to have one, although if it doesn't work one can be useful to find out what's wrong.
 If you do get one, choose a reasonable model so you don't 'outgrow' it too soon!
 I suggest Maplin's 'PG10B' model (code GW18U).
 However, these are quite expensive, and not essential at this stage.
 Basic multimeters are available for under £10.

-Now we've sorted out tools, lets look at basic techniques starting with soldering.
-Click the right arrow.
+Now we've sorted out tools, lets look at the basic techniques needed to assemble the kit, starting with soldering.